-Mr. Wong Tin Yu ("Mr. Wong") of Tricor Services Limited ("Tricor"), an external service provider, acts as the Company Secretary.
-The primary contact person at the Company with Mr. Wong and Tricor is Ms. Yui Ka Lee, the Chief Financial Officer of the Company.
+Ms. So Ka Man ("Ms. So") of Tricor Services Limited ("Tricor"), an external service provider, acts as the Company Secretary.
+The primary contact person at the Company with Ms. So and Tricor is Ms. Yui Ka Lee, the Chief Financial Officer of the Company.

-Mr. Wong and Tricor are responsible for providing advice to the Board on corporate governance matters.
-Mr. Wong has confirmed that he has taken no less than 15 hours of relevant professional training during the FY2020.
+Ms. So and Tricor are responsible for providing advice to the Board on corporate governance matters.
+Ms. So has confirmed that she has taken no less than 15 hours of relevant professional training during the FY2023.